How to Access Property Records in Kansas

 Kansas views land and property records as the same thing and directs the public to use the county register of deeds to find the records they need.
 Typically, land records refer more to maps, plats, and surveys, and property records cover a great deal more.

-Types of Property Records
+Types of Property Records in Kansas

 There are many different types of property records.
 You may be aware of some types, but others might come as a surprise.
 Some perform functions like deeds and building permits, and others are purely informational.
 The most common types of property records you will find in Kansas include: